 One way of monitoring your credit card spending is to use a prepaid credit card for business.

 Understand interest terms

 Credit card interest terms can be confusing.
 Make sure you discuss all terms with your issuer.
 For instance, understand how your interest rate will change with a variable rate card.
-If your issuer offers an introductory zero APR period, note the purchase APR after that time.
+If your issuer offers a 0% intro APR period, note the purchase APR after that time.

 As a rule of thumb, track business expenses on your credit cards and avoid carrying balances.
 Transfer cash balances only if you understand repayment terms and all the charges involved in the process.